 We can assure you that most of the 20,000 plus people who live here are entirely happy with what they’ve got.

 And those events do happen frequently.
-Once in a while, Main Street will be closed for certain events.
+Once in a while even Main Street will be closed for certain events.
 Parades and art festivals are such events that attract thousands of people from all over the county.

 Venice Isle is the location of four different Beaches.
 “They are some of the most uncrowded stretches of beach along Florida’s coastline” – if you want to believe those “advertising people.”
 That is at least what they say.
 Are they telling the truth?
 Marketers never lie, but the truth will come out.

-Venice Municipal Beach is the most popular beach and draws the largest number of beachcombers.
+Venice Municipal Beach is the most popular beach and draws the biggest number of beachcombers.
 It is not far from several bed and breakfast accommodations and within walking distance from downtown Venice.
 So, on several occasions this will be a hot spot, and don't expect to be the only one on this beach.

 South Brohard Beach is further south and a little less populated.
 Here you will find plenty of space to relax.
 The Fishing Pier is also just around the corner.
 If you need a drink or something to eat, Sharky’s on the Pier, or the more upscale “Fins,” are waiting for you.